pdxalba/gitCommands/gitCommands.md

 git add -u If a file has been deleted (outside git) this stages it (then you need to commit to delete)

-git diff  - tells you what's changed since last commit
+git diff   tells you what's changed since last commit
-	can be used to compare different commits (if you include the commit details git difftool - goes into each file and shows you the changes since last commit can be used to compare different commits (if you include the commit details
+	can be used to compare different commits (if you include the commit details git difftool  goes into each file and shows you the changes since last commit can be used to compare different commits (if you include the commit details

+git branch   tells you what branch you are in git checkout -b <new branch name>  creates a new branch and switches to it git checkout <branch name> Switches branch git merge <branch name>  Merges that branch into the branch you're in git branch -d <branch name>  delete branch